cdapio/coopr/docs/docs/source/guide/admin/callbacks.rst

 --------

 The Server can perform custom callbacks before the start of any cluster operation, after an operation has successfully completed, and after an operation has failed.
-To activate callbacks, you must set the ``loom.callback.class`` setting in the server config to the fully qualified name of the class you want to use.
+To activate callbacks, you must set the ``server.callback.class`` setting in the server config to the fully qualified name of the class you want to use.
 The class must implement the ``ClusterCallback`` interface, and the jar containing the class must be included in the lib directory for the Server.